 Fixies had a bit of a mainstream moment about a decade ago when you couldn’t move for them in bike shops, and they were hugely popular on the streets of big cities around the world.

-That wave of enthusiasm has somewhat waned and if you’re looking to buy one now you’ll need to dig a bit deeper to find a fixie or singlespeed bike.
+That wave of enthusiasm has waned somewhat and if you’re looking to buy one now, you’ll need to dig a bit deeper.

 A fixie is still a great option as the n+1 bike (where n is the number of bikes you currently own).
 They’re cheap, mechanically simple and will help build up your fitness and technique.
 It’s also reasonably simple to build one yourself, or convert an existing bike to one.